Archive File Management

 The goal of archive file management extends beyond mere storage.
 It involves creating logical organization structures, implementing consistent naming conventions, and establishing retrieval systems that allow you to locate archived materials when needed.
 Without proper management, archives can become digital graveyards where files are technically preserved but practically lost.

-How Archive File Management Works
+Archive File Management in practice

 Archive file management typically follows a lifecycle approach.
 First, files are evaluated based on criteria such as last access date, project status, or retention requirements.
 Files meeting archive criteria are then prepared—often through organization, renaming, or compression—before being moved to designated archive locations.